← Back to research

 • Visual context precision — File tree interface eliminates guesswork about what's included in prompts

-• MCP server integration — Works as a backend for Claude Desktop and Cursor, not just standalone
+• MCP server integration — Works as a backend for Claude Code, Cursor, Codex, Gemini CLI, and OpenCode, not just standalone

 • Apply Mode reliability — Sophisticated diff parsing handles model formatting errors gracefully